<big>Glossary of Painting Terms</big>(As of July 2003)

 Demixing

-Unintentional separation of pigments from each other or from the binder,
+Unintentional separation of pigments from each other or from the binder.

-due to excessive or unsuitable diluent, prolonged storage,
+caused by excessive or unsuitable diluent, prolonged storage,

 High pigment volume/weight can occur.